home-assistant/home-assistant.io/source/_integrations/backup.markdown

 You need to restart Home Assistant after you add this configuration.
 When it has started up again you will find a new "Backup" entry in the main menu (**Configuration** -> **Backup**).

-The backup files are stored in a new "backups" directory in the root of your configuration directory.
+The backup files are stored in a new "backups" subdirectory in the root of your configuration directory.